2011 MLS Cup playoffs: Format

 The format for the tournament was announced on February 23, 2011.
-The top three clubs in each of the league's two conferences will earn the six automatic spots in the quarterfinals.
-The wild-card entrants, seeded seventh through tenth, will enter based upon their overall position in a single table of the league standings.
-The new format is assembled so that the weakest seed to qualify out of the wild-card rounds will have to play the Supporters' Shield winner.
-The other entrant will play the conference champion that did not win the Shield.
+The top three clubs in each of the league's two conferences earned the six automatic spots in the conference semifinals.
+The wild card entrants, seeded seventh through tenth, entered based upon their overall position in a single table of the league standings.
+The new format was assembled so that the weakest seed to qualify out of the wild card rounds would have to play the Supporters' Shield winner.
+The other entrant played the conference champion that did not win the Shield.

-The playoffs will begin with the Play-in round, which will contain the wildcard seeds.
-The first and second-placed wildcard seeds (seventh and eight place, respectively) will host the third and fourth-placed wildcard seeds (ninth and tenth place, respectively).
-The winners of each play-in proper will earn a berth into the conference semifinals, or the quarterfinals, of the playoffs.
+The playoffs began with the play-in round, which contained the wild card seeds.
+The first and second-placed wild card seeds (seventh and eight place, respectively) hosted the third and fourth-placed wild card seeds (ninth and tenth place, respectively).
+The winners of each play-in proper earned a berth into the conference semifinals of the playoffs.

-Following the play-in round, will be the conference semifinals, where the two play-in round winners will join the six clubs that earned a direct bye into this round.
-The conference semifinals, will be a two-legged, aggregate series, in which each team plays their opponent twice: once at home, and once away.
-The team with the most goals accumulated over the two-match series will win the series and qualify for the conference championship.
-In this round, the lowest seeded wildcard team to advance will play against the MLS Supporters' Shield winner (regular season champion).
-The other wildcard seed will play against either the Eastern or Western Conference regular season champion, depending on which conference champion wins the Supporters' Shield.
-Also in the conference semifinals, feature the conference runners-up and third-place finishes from both the Eastern and Western Conference.
+Following the play-in round was the conference semifinals, where the two play-in round winners joined the six clubs that earned a direct bye into this round.
+The conference semifinals were a two-legged, aggregate series, in which each team played their opponent twice: once at home, and once away.
+The team with the most goals accumulated over the two-match series won the series and qualified for the conference championship.
+In this round, the lowest-seeded wild card team to advance played against the Supporters' Shield winner (regular season champion).
+The other wild card seed played against either the Eastern or Western Conference regular season champion, depending on which conference champion won the Supporters' Shield.
+The conference semifinals also featured the conference runners-up and third-place finishers from both the Eastern and Western Conference.

-The semifinal round, or the conference championship, will feature the winners from the conference semifinals.
-This round will be a one-legged affair, in which the higher seeded club will host the lower seed.
-The winner of these matches earn two berths (one from each conference) into the 2011 MLS Cup championship and a guaranteed berth in the 2012–13 CONCACAF Champions League.
+The conference finals featured the winners from the conference semifinals.
+This round was a one-legged affair, in which the higher seeded club hosted the lower seed.
+The winner of these matches earned two berths (one from each conference) into the 2011 MLS Cup championship match, and a guaranteed berth in the 2012–13 CONCACAF Champions League.

-The Eastern Conference and Western Conference bracket winners will meet in the MLS Cup final, which will be held at the pre-determined neutral venue.
-This year, the final will be held at the Home Depot Center in Carson, California, home of the Los Angeles Galaxy and Chivas USA.
-The MLS Cup winner will be crowned league champion for the 2011 MLS season.
+The Eastern Conference and Western Conference bracket winners met in the MLS Cup final, which was held at the pre-determined neutral venue.
+This year, the final was held at the Home Depot Center in Carson, California, home of the Los Angeles Galaxy and Chivas USA.
+The MLS Cup winner was crowned league champion for the 2011 MLS season.

-Qualification
+Qualified teams

-The top three clubs from each conference, based on final point totals, will qualify for the playoffs.
-From among the remaining clubs, the top 4 qualify as wild cards, entering the play-in round to narrow the field to 8.
-The Los Angeles Galaxy were the first MLS club to qualify for the playoffs, qualifying with a 1–0 win over Colorado Rapids on September 9.
+The top three clubs from each conference, based on final point totals, qualified for the playoffs.
+From among the remaining clubs, the top four qualified as wild cards, entering the play-in round to narrow the field to eight.
+The Los Angeles Galaxy were the first MLS club to secure a playoff berth, qualifying with a 1–0 win over the Colorado Rapids on September 9.